 This paper was presented at 1994 Annual Meeting of the Society for Historical Archaeology. (see also We Were There, Too)

 Rancho to Reservoir

+This link connects to the Contra Costa Water District web site.
 This is a liberally illustrated 180-page history of the Kellogg Creek Valley from its days of a Mexican rancho to the construction of the Los Vaqueros Reservoir in 1998.
 Native Americans, Basque cattle ranchers, and Portuguese farmers were among the groups that occupied this portion of southeastern Contra Costa County, California.

 Historical Archaeology of an Overseas Chinese Community in Sacramento, California

 In late 1994 archaeologists from Sonoma State University carried out archaeological testing and data recovery on the HI56 Block in Sacramento, California.
 Prefield documentary research had disclosed that this was the last archaeologically surviving portion of Sacramento’s mid-19th-century Chinese district.
-The resulting historical and archaeological analyses revealed much information about the everyday lives of these working-class Chinese pioneers as well as how material culture was used by Chinese District Association agents to enhance their community’s relationship to Sacramento’s power brokers. (see also Uncovering Sacramentos's Chinese Pioneers)
+The resulting historical and archaeological analyses revealed much information about the everyday lives of these working-class Chinese pioneers as well as how material culture was used by Chinese District Association agents to enhance their community’s relationship to Sacramento’s power brokers. (see also Uncovering Sacramento's Chinese Pioneers)

-Archaeological investigations of the Golden Eagle site on the J/K/6/7 block in Sacramento, California, were undetaken by the ASC in the summer of 1979.
+Archaeological investigations of the Golden Eagle site on the J/K/6/7 block in Sacramento, California, were undertaken by the ASC in the summer of 1979.
 The deposits date from 1857 to 1878 and represent several commercial enterprises, including the Golden Eagle Hotel and the Golden Eagle Oyster Saloon.